xihui/OmnyIQ-SDK/README.md

 Email to support@omnyiq.com

 ###License
-The project is licensed under LGPL.
+The project is licensed under the Apache License, Version 2.0.